 Glacier Express Switzerland

 The Glacier Express in Switzerland is a panoramic rail journey through the Alpine heartland of Switzerland.
 It is a very memorable way of traveling from the eastern to the western Swiss Alps.
-The classic route takes you from Zermatt via Brig, Andermatt to Chur, and on to St. Moritz.
+The classic Swiss mountain train route takes you from Zermatt via Brig, Andermatt to Chur, and on to St. Moritz.
 It takes 8 hours and apart from maintenance between mid-November and early December runs all year long.
 In summer there are several trains daily while in winter there is one.

-After passing the Urseren Valley the Glacier Express gains height up to the Oberalp Pass, close to the Rhine spring.
+After passing the Urseren Valley Switzerland's Glacier Express train in gains height up to the Oberalp Pass, close to the Rhine spring.
 Later you will pass a gorge close to Flims where one can see the rockslide which happened shortly after the ice age.
 Then from Thusis the red and white train continues the rail journey on the Albulabahn tracks which has been designated a UNESCO heritage site.
 The highlight is the Landwasser viaduct where the train drives over a 142 meters long bridge and curves right into a vertical rock wall which is the tunnel.
 Coming from Chur/Tiefencastel you want to sit on the right side of the train.